Localitos/pluto/.changeset/wise-feet-clean.md

 "@localyze-pluto/components": minor
 ---

-enable margin bottom to the title and change its font size
+adjust font size of the title